davidmtzh/Network-Infrastructure/README.md

 	• Built a distributed Linux-based network with DNS, Mail, Web, and Authentication services.

-	•Used Kubernetes to deploy and load-balance redundant web servers.
+	• Used Kubernetes to deploy and load-balance redundant web servers.

-	•Managed automation with Ansible scripts and implemented LDAP user management.
+	• Managed automation with Ansible scripts and implemented LDAP user management.